octodemo/csharp-copilot-workshop/README.md

 ## Intermediate

+- Modify the methods in UserService.cs to update a user's name or email address (updateEmail or updateName)
+- Modify the GetUser method to support pagination
 - Create a method to assign roles to a user
 - Create a method to search for users by name
-- Modify the GetUser method to support pagination
 - Create a method to log events in the application
 - Create an API controller for the User class
 - Create unit tests for the UpdateUser method
 - Create unit tests for the getUser method
 - Create unit tests for the addUser method

-## Advanced
-- Modify the AddUser method to store user data in a database
+- Modify code to handle errors/exceptions